seankmartin/made-mistakes-gatsby/src/posts/python/using-python.md

 ```

 ## Testing

 Here describe pytest (or otherwise) basically.

 ## Continuous integration

 Here describe circleCI and maybe github hooks.
+Or perhaps Travis-CI is easier.

-## Creating a simple website
+## Creating a simple website on GitHub Pages with pdoc3

-I will later describe the process of creating a Read the Docs website.
+I will describe the process of creating a Read the Docs website.
-However, I'd like to point out a simpler alternative to hosting your python project API by using [pdoc3](https://pdoc3.github.io/pdoc/) and GitHub pages.
+However, I'd like to point out a simpler alternative to hosting your python project API docs by using [pdoc3](https://pdoc3.github.io/pdoc/) and GitHub pages.
-This is very simple and requires minimal effort.
+This is simple and requires minimal effort.

 1. Install pdoc `python -m pip install pdoc3`.
 2. Open the main directory of your python project in a terminal.
 3. Create a branch called gh-pages and checkout that branch `git checkout -b gh-pages`.
-3. Create your html docs `pdoc3 your_package --html --o docs`.
+4. Create your html docs `pdoc3 your_package --html --o docs`.
-4. Add the file `index.html` from [PythonTemplate](https://github.com/seankmartin/PythonTemplate/blob/gh-pages/index.html) to the main directory of your project on the gh-pages branch.
-Replace `your_package` with your package name.
+5. Add the file `index.html` from [PythonTemplate](https://github.com/seankmartin/PythonTemplate/blob/gh-pages/index.html) to the main directory of your project on the gh-pages branch.
+Replace `your_package` with your package name and my github link with yours.
-4. Commit the resulting files to git and push the changes to GitHub `git add -A && git commit -m "Built docs for first time" && git push --set-upstream origin gh-pages`.
+6. Commit the resulting files to git and push the changes to GitHub `git add -A && git commit -m "Built docs for first time" && git push --set-upstream origin gh-pages`.
-5. Open your GitHub repository, go to settings -> GitHub Pages section and set the source option to gh-pages branch if GitHub has not automatically picked this up.
+7. Open your GitHub repository, go to settings -> GitHub Pages section and set the source option to gh-pages branch if GitHub has not automatically picked this up.
-6. You should end up with something like [this](https://seankmartin.github.io/PythonTemplate).
+8. You should end up with something like [this](https://seankmartin.github.io/PythonTemplate).

-Overall this method is a very simple way of automatically turning your docstrings into a documentation website, but it does lack flexibility, and that is where Sphinx comes in.
+Overall, this method is a simple way of automatically turning your docstrings into a documentation website, but it lacks flexibility - that is where Sphinx comes in.

 ## Creating Documentation using Sphinx

 Firstly, you will need to create your documentation, which we will use [Sphinx](https://www.sphinx-doc.org/en/master/) for.

 1. Install Sphinx `python -m pip install Sphinx`.
 2. Open the main directory of your python project in a terminal.
 3. Make a folder called docs and move to that directory.
 4. In the docs folder, run `sphinx-quickstart`.
 Name your package as appropriate, and setup as required.
 Be sure to select `y` for the auto documentation setting.
 If you forget to enable autodoc, you must add `sphinx.ext.autodoc` to the Sphinx config file.
 5. Open the Sphinx config file `docs/conf.py`.
 6. Under the Path Setup section of the config file, add the following code

 ```Python
 import os
 import sys